 When you’re spending time with your loved one, be sure to explain yourself in short sentences that are direct and to the point.
 The clearer you can be when talking or asking questions, the easier it is for your loved one to understand you.
 Likewise, when your loved one is talking or completing complex tasks, make sure that there are no distractions.
 Shutting off the TV and radio, can also help your loved one focus on tasks without being sidetracked.

 While diminishing the severity of Alzheimer’s symptoms can be a huge relief for many families, sometimes other day-to-day responsibilities can make providing your loved one with a high-level of care challenging.
 If your family could use an extra hand caring for your loved one, turn to Home Care Assistance.
 Our expertly trained caregivers can provide around-the-clock assistance with daily tasks, including medication reminders, cooking, cleaning, and safety monitoring, to ensure your loved one is safe and comfortable.
-To learn more about how our Alzheimer’s or dementia caregivers in Tampa can help your elderly loved one, give a Care Manager a call at 727-330-7862 and schedule a free in-home consultation.
+To learn more about how our Alzheimer’s or dementia caregivers in Clearwater can help your elderly loved one, give a Care Manager a call at 727-330-7862 and schedule a free in-home consultation.